-As required by the Priority Investment Act of 2007, an analysis of upcoming projects and was conducted of the likely federal, state and local funds available for public infrastructure and facilities these projects was conducted on the Isle of Palms.
+As required by the Priority Investment Act of 2007, an analysis of upcoming projects and likely federal, state and local funds available for these projects was conducted.
 Projects can include roads, parks, government facilities, pathways, drainage and stormwater infrastructure improvements, or beach renourishment.